 The Save the Colorado River campaign is a philanthropic partnership that works to protect and restore the ecological health of the Colorado River by raising public awareness and by inspiring and supporting non-profit environmental organizations.

 The Save the Colorado River campaign funds non-profit environmental organizations that have 501(c)(3) (or fiscal agent) standing.
 Funding decisions are made by the steering committee that is made up of representatives from the funding companies and foundations.
-Grant applications will be accepted once per year -- please submit applications between June 1, 2013 and June 30, 2013 for the 2013 grant cycle.
-Granting decions for the 2013 granting cycle will be made in August 2013.
+Grant applications will be accepted once per year -- please submit applications between July 1 - July 31 for the 2014 grant cycle.
+Granting decions for the 2014 granting cycle will be made in August 2014.
 We will contact you by the end of August.

 The Save the Colorado River campaign supports non-profit environmental groups that are working in the Colorado River basin and in geographic areas that use Colorado River water.
 We encourage grant applications in the following programmatic areas: